Wafi, Golpu, Nambonga |

 |

 Gold was originally reported from the Wafi River from the 1930s.
-A 1977 geochemical sampling program conducted in the area by CRAE (no gold assays), part of a program that led to the discovery of the nearby Wamum porphyry copper, returned low level base metal anomalies which were followed up in 1977.
+In 1977, a geochemical sampling program conducted in the area by CRA Exploration Pty Ltd (but with no gold assays).
+This was part of a campaign that led to the discovery of the nearby Wamum porphyry copper prospect.
+It returned low level base metal anomalies which were followed up in in the same year.
 During this follow-up program, a pyritic float boulder was identified that assayed 22 g/t Au, 0.57% Pb, 89 g/t Ag.
 Upstream follow up led to the recognition of altered pyritic volcanics of the Wafi high sulphidation system.
-The Wafi gold zones were subsequently delineated, but due to the low grade and refractory nature of the gold, the area was joint ventured the property to Elders in 1988.
+The Wafi gold zones were subsequently delineated, but due to the low grade and refractory nature of the gold, the area was joint ventured the property to Elders Resources Ltd in 1988.
 The JV however required Elders to drill 4 conceptual holes based on a consultants structural and fluid flow model to test the source of the high sulphidation fluid.
 The third of these holes in 1989, intersected 263 m @ 1.86% Cu, 0.27 g/t Au.
-Elders were subsequently acquired by another party who sold their mineral holdings, which were bought back by CRA.
-In 2002 the property was taken over by Aurora Gold, then Abelle Ltd who have subsequently been bought by Harmony, the current holder whose principal interest is gold.
+Elders were subsequently acquired by NZ Forest Products Ltd, who sold their mineral holdings, which were bought back by CRA.
+In 2002 the property was taken over by Aurora Gold, which was merged into Abelle Ltd in 2003, who were subsequently bought by Harmony in 2004.
+In 2008 Harmony formed the 50:50 Wafi-Golpu Joint Venture with Newcrest Mining.
+Newmont Corporation acquired Newcrest Mining Limited on November 6, 2023, and its share in the joint venture.

 The Wafi project lies within the Wau Basin, the north-south structural corridor that divides the western and eastern segments of the New guinea Orogen.
 One of the most intense structures that constitute this corridor, the Wafi Structure, localises the hydrothermal system at Wafi and also produces a dextral offset of the Ramu Fault to the north.

-The country rock to the mineralised system comprises metasediments of the lower Jurassic to Cretaceous Owen Stanley Metamorphics derived from a sequence of argillite, phyllite, metagreywacke, conglomerate and schist, subsequently metamorphosed to lower greenschist facies and strongly deformed into a series of tight NE trending folds.
+The country rock to the mineralised system comprises metasediments of the lower Jurassic to Late Cretaceous Owen Stanley Metamorphics derived from protoliths of argillite, phyllite, metagreywacke, conglomerate and schist, subsequently metamorphosed to lower greenschist facies and strongly deformed into a series of tight NE trending folds.
 In the project area, the dominant lithologies are clast supported gabbro-rich conglomerate, sandstone, siltstone and shale, with fine to medium grained sandstones.
-These have been intruded by the middle Miocene (12.9 ±2Ma) Morobe Granodiorite and the 14 Ma Golpu diorite porphyry, and are unconformably overlain by the Pliocene Babwaf Conglomerate.
+These are overlain by the Omaura Formation shale and greywacke, with some reef facies limestones that was deposited at ~25 Ma; overlain by the Middle Miocene Langimar Beds, composed of volcaniclastic pebble to cobble conglomerates interbedded with sandstones and reef facies limestones.
+All of these have been intruded by the middle Miocene (12.9 ±2Ma) Morobe Granodiorite and the Nambonga Intrusion and Golpu diorite porphyries, and are unconformably overlain by the Pliocene Babwaf Conglomerate.

 The mineralised system is reflected at surface by a zone of disseminated pyrite surrounding areas of higher gold content within an advanced argillic, quartz-alunite lithocap.
 Mineralisation and alteration are associated with a Miocene to Pliocene intrusive complex whose influence is spread over an area of 9 sq. km, centred on the Miocene Golpu diorite to dacite porphyry plug and a late stage overprinting diatreme breccia.

-The 800 x 400 m maar-diatreme breccia pipe has steep-dipping margins and comprises a polymictic milled matrix breccia.
+The Wafi maar-diatreme breccia pipe has steep-dipping margins and comprises a polymictic milled matrix breccia.
+Wafi is on it's southern margin, whilst Nambonga and Golpu are ~750 m to its NW and 200 m to its NE.
 Several phases of xenolith bearing Wafi dacite porphyry intrusions cut the milled matrix breccia about the pipe margins, as possible endogenous domes.
 The late-mineral Heking Andesite cuts the dacite porphyry.
-Potassic alteration within the concealed Golpu diorite porphyry has been dated at 14 Ma and is cut by the diatreme breccia, which is inferred to be associated with the later intrusion event leading to the epithermal gold mineralisation, dated of 13 Ma from alunite within the high sulphidation alteration
+Potassic alteration within the concealed Golpu diorite porphyry has been dated at 14 Ma and is cut by the diatreme breccia, which is inferred to be associated with the later intrusion event leading to the epithermal gold mineralisation, dated of 13 Ma from alunite within the high sulphidation alteration.

 The Golpu porphyry copper-gold deposit is associated with a near vertical diorite stock with a diameter of 300 m in its upper sections, contracting to 150 m some 650 m lower.
 It has a vertical extent in excess of 1200 m and is bounded in part by two NE striking post mineralisation faults.
 The porphyry system is vertically zoned, with the upper part, below the pyritic advanced argillic quartz-alunite lithocap, being overprinted by a high sulphidation epithermal event that has produced an enargite-covellite-tennantite assemblage.
 The high sulphidation zone has a well marked base, below which covellite development is associated with a zone of phyllic (silica-sericite-pyrite) alteration, overprinting a lower mass of chalcopyrite-bornite mineralisation at depth accompanied by a core of potassic alteration (biotite-quartz-magnetite±Kfeldspar).
 Immediately outside of the porphyry contact a 5 to 30 m wide shell of porphyry related stockwork A and D style veining is developed within the meta-sediments (with grades of up to 1% Cu, 2 g/t Au), grading out into propylitic alteration (inner actinolite-epidote and outer epidote-chlorite) and a molybdenum anomalous outer halo.
 The upper part of the system, above the advanced argillic layer, has a leached cap overlying a thin, rich (eg., 4 m @ 7% Cu) supergene chalcocite-digenite blanket.